FidelusAleksander/ghcertified/content/questions/advanced_security/question-073.md

 ---
 archetype: "questions"
 title: "Question 073"
-question: "Where can you see when the last CodeQL analysis was run when using the default setup?"
+question: "Where can you see when the last CodeQL analysis was run when using the default code scanning setup?"
 draft: false
 ---